A time- and space-optimal algorithm for the many-visits TSP: Introduction

-Iterating and optimizing over these structures is no easy task, and Cosmadakis and Papadimitriou invoke a number of graph-theoretic and combinatorial insights.
-For estimating the total cost of their procedure a sophisticated global counting argument is developed.

 The key insight of our approach is that the machinery involving Eulerian digraphs is \emph{not necessary} for solving MV-TSP.
 To ensure connectivity (i.e.\ task (1) above), a \emph{directed spanning tree} is sufficient.
 This may seem surprising, as a directed tree fails to satisfy the main property of connected Eulerian digraphs, \emph{strong connectivity}.
-Observe however, that a collection of directed edges with the same out-degrees and in-degrees as a valid MV-TSP tour is itself a valid tour, unless it consists of \emph{disjoint} cycles.
+Observe however, that a collection of directed edges with the same out-degrees and in-degrees as a valid MV-TSP tour is itself a valid tour, as long as the digraph determined by the collection of edges is weakly connected.
 Requiring the solution to contain a tree is sufficient to avoid the case of disjoint cycles.
-The fact that the tree can be assumed to be \emph{rooted} (i.e.\ all of its edges are directed away from some vertex) follows from the strong connectedness of the tour.\footnote{We thank Andreas Bj{\"o}rklund for the latter observation which led to an improved run time and a simpler correctness argument.}
+The fact that the tree can be assumed to be \emph{rooted}, i.e.\ all of its edges are directed away from some vertex, follows from the strong connectedness of the tour.\footnote{We thank Andreas Bj{\"o}rklund for the latter observation which led to an improved run time and a simpler correctness argument.}

 Directed spanning trees are easier to enumerate and optimize over than Eulerian digraphs; this fact alone explains the reduced complexity of our approach.
 However, to obtain our main result, further ideas are needed.
 In particular, we find the cheapest directed spanning tree that is feasible for a given degree sequence, first by dynamic programming, then by a recursive partitioning of trees, based on centroid-decompositions.